Penske Media Corporation: 2011–2016: Variety, Fairchild, and other acquisitions

-2017–present; Robb Report, Rolling Stone, and MRC venture
+2017–present: Robb Report, Rolling Stone, MRC venture, and Vox Media

 In January 2017, Penske Media Corporation entered into a joint venture for the Robb Report with Rockbridge, the private equity firm of Dan Gilbert.
 In December 2017, Penske Media acquired a majority stake of Rolling Stone magazine from Wenner Media.
 In 2018, it expanded further into music with an investment in BuzzAngle Music.
-Additional acquisitions from 2017 to 2018 include SHE Media, Sourcing Journal, and Art Media Holdings which includes Art in America and ARTnews.
+Additional acquisitions from 2017 to 2018 include SHE Media, Sourcing Journal, and Art Media Holdings, which includes Art in America and ARTnews.

 On September 23, 2020, it was announced that PMC would assume operations of the MRC Media & Info publications, including Variety's main competitor, The Hollywood Reporter, and Billboard magazine, under a joint venture with MRC known as PMRC.
 In turn, MRC will form a second joint venture that will develop content tied to PMRC publications.
+In 2021, it purchased a 50 percent stake in South by Southwest, and sold Hollywood Life, website about entertainment, celebrity, and fashion news targets women ages 18 to 35 and attracts an audience of 35 million visitors per month, founded and run by former US Weekly, Marie Claire, and Glamour editor, Bonnie Fuller.

-In February 2022, the company acquired a majority stake in Life Is Beautiful Music & Art Festival, which will be run under Rolling Stone.

-In December 2022, PMC acquired the contemporary art magazine Artforum and Bookforum.
-It was announced on December 12th that PMC would dissolve Bookforum.
+In 2022, the company acquired a majority stake in Las Vegas' Life Is Beautiful Music & Art Festival, which was placed under the Rolling Stone division.
+The same year, it acquired the contemporary art magazine Artforum and Bookforum.
+Bookforum subsequently ceased publications on December 12 of that year.
+It also launched the LA3C, a music festival in Los Angeles, California.

+In January 2023, a stake in Dick Clark Productions was sold to PMC via the joint venture Penske Media Eldridge.
+In February 2023, PMC became the largest shareholder in Vox Media, acquiring a 20% stake in the company with Jay Penske joining Vox Media's board.

+In August 2025, PMC sold Boy Genius Report and TVLine to Static Media.